 1. One-Legged Balance

-Start with this beginning move, keeping a stable chair or a wall within arms' reach.
-With feet together, pick up one foot—knee facing forward or to the side.
+Start with this beginner's move, keeping a stable chair or a wall within an arm's reach.
+With feet together, pick up one foot with the knee facing forward or to the side.
 Hold the position with eyes open, then closed.
 Switch feet and repeat for four reps on each foot.

 If any move feels wrong or unsafe to you, stop and check with a trainer.
 Depending on your health and physical condition, some exercises may not be recommended.

 2. Leg Swings

 Stand on your right leg and raise the left leg three to six inches off the floor.
 With arms at your sides, swing your left leg forward and backward, touching the floor for balance, while keeping your torso erect.
 Now, repeat the moves, but don't allow your foot to touch the ground.
 And finally, swing the left foot to the left side, holding the right arm out.
 Switch legs and repeat.

 3. One-Legged Clock With Arms

 Balance on one leg, with the torso straight, head up and hands on the hips.
 Visualize a clock and point your arm straight overhead to 12, then to the side at three, and then circle low and around to nine without losing your balance.